Ronoake Baptist Church

 The Ronoake Baptist Church is a historic church in rural Clark County, Arkansas.
 The church is located at the end of Ronoake Church Road, off United States Route 67 north of Gurdon.
 The single-story wood-frame church was built in 1945 to serve an African-American congregation founded in 1893, and is an excellent example of Craftsman architecture.
 It has a low-pitch gable roof with broad eaves, with exposed rafter tails, kingpost supports, and banks of windows characteristic of the style.
-The church's fellowship hall dates to roughly the same period, and has similar styling.
+The fellowship hall in the church has a similar design and is from around the same time.

 The church was listed on the National Register of Historic Places in 2011.